What is PTSD?

 - Constantly checking that other people are safe

-All of these can be associated with a difficult time in life and usually pass, but in PTSD they can persist for some time.
+All of these can be associated with a difficult time in life and usually pass, but with PTSD they can persist for some time.

 - Talking therapies